Pregnancy & Fertility

 Key contaminants to watch during pregnancy

-These four contaminants carry the clearest documented pregnancy risk and are commonly detected above health guidelines in U.S. public water systems.
+These contaminants carry the clearest documented pregnancy risk and are commonly detected above health guidelines in U.S. public water systems.

 LeadPriority

 No safe level in pregnancy.
 Lead crosses the placenta and accumulates in foetal bone.
-Risk comes primarily from household plumbing, not the treatment plant — pre-1986 homes are the main concern.
+Risk comes primarily from household plumbing, not the treatment plant—pre-1986 homes are the main concern.

 Above 10 ppm meets the EPA MCL; EWG flags developmental risk at concentrations above 1 ppm.
 Linked to methaemoglobinaemia in infants.
 Particularly relevant in agricultural regions.